 He served for three years as the commissioner and president of the MLU and has been a vocal supporter of the growth of the sport.
 He gave some really good insight on getting sponsorship for ultimate events and leagues.

-He came on the show to discuss his entrepreneurial background, vision for the future of the sport, and pick his save the world team.
+He came on the show to discuss his entrepreneurial background, vision for the future of the sport and shared his 'save the world team' pick.

 Jeff’s Save-the-World Team